 Dungeness, Kent

-Dungeness is a shingle beach in Kent unique in the UK because it is one of the few places where the island is actually growing.
-Attesting to this fact is that there have been 7 lighthouses here since the 17th century.
+Dungeness is a shingle beach in Kent unique in the United Kingdom because it is one of the few places where the island is actually growing.
+Attesting to this fact is that there have been seven lighthouses here since the 17th century.
 As the land built up and the sea receded, each new lighthouse was built successively further out to sea to make it useful for navigation.

-In addition to visiting a couple of the lighthouses and hanging out on the beach, cool things to do in Dungeness are riding the steam train and visiting the nature reserve.
+In addition to visiting a couple of the lighthouses and hanging out on the beach, cool things to do in Dungeness include riding the steam train and visiting the nature reserve.

 The Dungeness Nature Reserve, run by the Royal Society for the Protection of Birds, has hundreds of varieties of plants, birds and other wildlife.
 It is very popular with birdwatchers because it is a pitstop for many bird migrations providing both shingle beach and freshwater habitats.
 Fairly flat, the bird watching trail is an easy terrain for even young kids to walk.